In Utah, a second DUI (within 10 years of a prior first offense) results in license suspension, jail time and fines.

 Additionally, you will be considered an alcohol restricted driver for the next ten years, which means you cannot drive after having consumed any amount of alcohol.
 This status will appear on your driving record.
 If you violate it, you face another year of a suspended license, and three more years as an alcohol restricted driver.

 You can apply for a restricted license during the 10 year suspension period, but only after the first three years.
 You must be free of violations in the last year to get this license, which allows you to drive to work or school.
 Whether you try to get the restricted license or wait out the suspension period, you need to complete alcohol treatment and testing and have to use an ignition interlock device for three years.

-There is also the possibility that your car will be impounded after your second DUI in Utah.
-In addition, 240 hours of community service must be served.
+There is also the possibility that your car will be impounded after your second DUI.
+Finally, 240 hours of community service must be served.

-You will spend at least 10 days in jail for a second DUI in Utah.
-Also, you will have to pay at least $800 in fines.
-These are in addition to other expenses, such as the alcohol treatment program and ignition interlock device, both of which you will need to pay for.
+You will spend at least 10 days in jail for a second DUI in Utah and you will have to pay at least $800 in fines.
+These are in addition to other expenses, such as the alcohol treatment program and ignition interlock device.

 Felony vs. Misdemeanor in Utah

 This state considers a second DUI a misdemeanor.